“Bridging the know-do gap is the foremost challenge and opportunity for public health in the 21st century”

 The HIFA2015 Steering Group is responsible for implementation, with input from HIFA2015 and CHILD2015 members and with expert assistance from the HIFA2015 Advisory Panel.
 The campaign is administered by the Global Healthcare Information Network, a non-profit organisation based in the UK.

-From January 2011 until August 2011, HIFA2015 was evaluated by a team of two professional evaluators, with funding from the Rockefeller Foundation.
-The HIFA2015 External Evaluation Report was published in October 2011.
+From January 2011 until August 2011, HIFA2015 underwent a major external evaluation by two professional evaluators, with funding from the Rockefeller Foundation.

 ‘We live in a world with infinite possibilities.
 Hearts are transplanted, DNA is decoded, and new medical discoveries are made every day.
-Yet we continue to be stymied by how best to reach those in resource-poor settings with the most basic care and medicines that we take for granted.
-What could break through this conundrum?
-The answer is a committed community in both donor and developing countries to make the health of children a priority, combined with a simple package of interventions that address the greatest challenges to survival.’
+Yet we continue to be stymied by how best to reach those in resource-poor settings with the most basic care and medicines that we take for granted.’

 Bill Frist & Richard Sezibera.
 The Lancet, 2009;374:1485-1486